Kony-CSE/ScanditBarcodeScanner/README.md

 https://services.gradle.org/distributions/gradle-2.14.1-bin.zip

 Note: Make sure package names are different in all the 3 steps mentioned above.
 Until and unless it is requires ***android:name*** for your application.

+In case if your Android Studio Project have few more dependencies use android precompile task to add those dependencies in Kony project.